shreybirmiwal/notes/notes-app/supabase-setup.md

   created_at TIMESTAMP WITH TIME ZONE DEFAULT NOW()
 );

+-- Create todos table
+CREATE TABLE IF NOT EXISTS todos ( id SERIAL PRIMARY KEY, class_id TEXT NOT NULL, title TEXT NOT NULL, description TEXT, due_date DATE, priority TEXT CHECK (priority IN ('low', 'medium', 'high')) DEFAULT 'medium', completed BOOLEAN DEFAULT FALSE, created_at TIMESTAMP WITH TIME ZONE DEFAULT NOW()
+);

 -- Enable Row Level Security
 ALTER TABLE notes ENABLE ROW LEVEL SECURITY;
+ALTER TABLE todos ENABLE ROW LEVEL SECURITY;

--- Create policy to allow all operations
+-- Create policies to allow all operations
-CREATE POLICY "Allow all operations" ON notes FOR ALL USING (true);
+CREATE POLICY "Allow all operations on notes" ON notes FOR ALL USING (true);
+CREATE POLICY "Allow all operations on todos" ON todos FOR ALL USING (true);
 ```

 4. Click **"Run"** to execute the query